 It gloated back at me for the next 14 months.

-It did worse than dare me to haul out the ladder and expand its boundaries during time I didn’t have.
+It did worse than dare me to haul out the ladder and expand its boundaries during the time I didn’t have.
 It turned yellow.
 A sage young man at the hardware store enlightened me.

-“You can’t use water-based primer over stained wood,” he explained, kindly.
+“You can’t use a water-based primer over stained wood,” he explained, kindly.
 “No matter how many layers you use, the stain will bleed through.”

 Now the battle had escalated to chemical warfare.
 I faced a gallon of deadly, oil-based primer and some noxious paint thinner to clean it up.
-I opened all doors and windows and banished the kids from the house.
+I opened all the doors and windows and banished the kids from the house.
 I got to work, breathing lightly.

 It is not a good idea to lug the full gallon of deadly, oil-based primer (DOP) around with you.
 You may spill some.
 Take it from me.
 Instead, I learned to use a nifty, plastic bucket.
 I’d pour a little DOP in and set it on the ladder.

 I covered every square millimeter of flooring with plastic drop clothes from the hardware store.
 Drops of DOP have sensors that guide them to the exact location of any uncovered floor space.
 I covered my furniture, too.

 I learned to dip the brush only slightly into the DOP.
 If the DOP traveled too far up the bristles, drips of it squeezed out the sides and onto those uncovered square millimeters of flooring.
 This was especially true if I had any residual paint thinner in the brush.

 My brushstrokes soon rivaled those of Rembrandt.
 I learned to angle the brush at about 45 degrees and sweep it back slowly, laying the DOP on as thickly as I dared.
 Do not be thrifty when applying DOP.
 You want a good, thick layer.